KleistLab/MoDorado/README.md

 # MoDorado (off-label modification detection by repurposing Dorado models)
 [![DOI](https://img.shields.io/badge/DOI-10.1093%2Fnar%2Fgkaf795-blue)](https://doi.org/10.1093/nar/gkaf795)

-MoDorado is a light-weight algorithm that detects modification by off-label use of pre-trained modification-specific models in nanopore direct RNA sequencing (**SQK-RNA004**).
-The main features include the following:
+MoDorado is a light-weight algorithm that detects modification by the off-label use of pre-trained modification-specific models in nanopore direct RNA sequencing (**SQK-RNA004**).

-- Directly utilizing the basecalling output from Dorado
-- Supporting **A/U/C** bases (corresponding to the currently availalbe m6A/Ψ/m5C models for RNA004)
-- **Off-label** predictions for modifications beyond the existing models by comparing prediction score distributions
+As of August 2025, the current version of the Dorado RNA model is rna004_130bps_sup@v5.2.0, supporting 8 modifications over A/U/C/G (inosine_m6A_2OmeA, pseU_2OmeU, m5C_2OmeC, 2OmeG).

-The current version of MoDorado supports analysis of tRNA modifications, with future extensions planned for mRNA and other types of RNAs.
+MoDorado currently supports analysis of tRNA modifications, but the pipeline can be adapted to other types of RNAs (see details below).

 ## Installation
 To install MoDorado, you need Python >= 3.10 and ideally a dedicated virtual environment via conda/mamba to avoid conflicts.